-Our water system serves 962 people through 402 service connections as well as supplying water to the Village of Burdett.
-Our water source is ground water from two wells 34-feet and 37-feet deep located in Smith Park near the Beach area.
-The water is treated with chlorine and phosphate (for corrosion control prior to distribution).
+Our water system serves 974 people through 389 service connections as well as supplying water to the village of Burdett.
+Our water source is ground water from two wells 34 and 37 feet deep located near Mcgraff Point The water is treated with chlorine and phosphate (for corrosion control) prior to distribution.
+A Source Water Assessment Summary will be included when the data is available from NYS Department of Health.